How to Save a GIF from Twitter

-- Select “Upload video!” to start the conversion process from mp4 back to GIF format.
+- Select “Upload video!” to convert the video from mp4 to GIF format once more.

 Saving a GIF on Your Phone

 Unfortunately, keeping a Twitter GIF on your smartphone is more complicated than downloading it on your computer, largely thanks to the limits of mobile operating systems.
-Still, some people rely on their smartphones for everything, and even Twitter is a better experience when it’s in the palm of your hand.
+Still, some people rely on their smartphones for everything; even Twitter is a better experience when it’s in your hand.
 We’ll be using the Twitter app for Android, combined with some other applications, to unlock the GIF download on your device.
 Let’s take a look.

 Save Twitter GIFs Using Your Mobile Browser

-By far, the most natural solution is just copying the GIF, just like the method we described above.
+The most natural solution is copying the GIF, just like the previously mentioned method.
 It’s not difficult to copy the video address within the Twitter app, and EZGIF has a mobile site that makes saving the GIF to your phone just as simple.

 - Start by finding the GIF you want to save to your device.

-- Click on the tweet (not the image), and it will open it on a new page by itself.
+- Click on the tweet (not the image), and it will open it on a new page.

 - Click on the “share” icon under the image.